-HORMONES / MAIL
+HORMONES / MAIL Everything

-Everything in the body is in a state of communication.
-Many messages are in the form of hormones composed of large molecules.
+is in a state of communication.
+Many messades are in the form of hormones composed of large molecules.
 There is no receiver on the packages of messages carried by the hormones that freely wander in the circulatory system and among the neurons.
 However, the package always gets to its place because the organs receiving the messages are equipped with special sensors.

-MUSCLE AND PERSPIRATION / AIR CONDITIONING
+MUSCLE AND PERSPIRATION AIR CONDITIONING